CharanJaladhi/CurrencyConverterApp/README.md

 # CurrencyConverterApp
-Crafted by using Java in Android Studio
+Crafted using Java in Android Studio